Personal Injury Lawyers in Connecticut

 Frequently Asked Questions

-What is the statute of limitations for personal injury cases in Connecticut?▼
+What is the statute of limitations for personal injury claims in Connecticut?▼

-Can I still receive compensation if I'm partly at fault in Connecticut?▼
+Can I still recover damages if I am partially at fault for the accident in Connecticut?▼

-Are there caps on damages for personal injury cases in Connecticut?▼
+Are there caps on damages in Connecticut personal injury cases?▼